jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 11418.0
+>The average increase in cases for the last seven days is: 11741.0
 >
 >This is the highest the 7 day average increase in cases has ever been.
 >
->The last time cases per day was lower than this was Dec 07 2020: 1 day ago.
+>The last time cases per day was lower than this was Dec 08 2020: 1 day ago.
 >
->The seven day average then was: 9033 cases.
+>The seven day average then was: 11418 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Nov 17 2020.
+>The lowest 7 day average reported cases per day in the last three weeks was on Nov 18 2020.
 >
 >This was 21 days ago.
-The average was 7280 cases per day.
+The average was 7353 cases per day.
 >
->The current 7 day average case rate is an increase of 56.8 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 59.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 397
+>The average increase in hospitalizations per day for the last seven days is: 401
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 17 2020.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 26 2020.
 >
->This was 21 days ago.
-The average was 258 hospitalizations per day.
+>This was 13 days ago.
+The average was 275 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 53.9 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 45.8 percent with respect to then.

 ### Raw data
 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 25721.0
+>The increase in cases from yesterday to today: 10094.0
 >
->This is the highest the single day increase in cases has ever been.
+>The last time cases per day were this high was Dec 08 2020: 1 day ago.
+>
+>The case rate then was 25721 cases.
+>
->The last time cases per day were lower than this was Dec 07 2020: 1 day ago.
+>The last time cases per day were lower than this was Dec 07 2020: 2 days ago.
 >
 >The case rate then was 9273 cases.